GoFundMe donations spike for SFA player after upset of Duke

 DURHAM, N.C.
 (AP)The biggest winner in the aftermath of Stephen F. Austin’s shocking upset of No. 1 Duke might be the fundraising effort for the family of the player who hit the game-winning layup.

+A thankful Nathan Bain was still in “disbelief” Wednesday – about the contributions more than his clutch basket.

-A two-month old GoFundMe page set up to help guard Nathan Bain’s family rebuild from Hurricane Dorian damage had raised $46,186 , and counting, at 11:50 a.m.
-EST Wednesday – a massive spike from the roughly $2,000 it had raised before Tuesday night’s game that became the talk of college basketball.
+Since the end of the game, the two-month-old GoFundMe page set up to help Bain’s family rebuild from Hurricane Dorian damage had raised $76,241 and counting at 4:45 p.m.
+EST Wednesday.
+It’s a massive spike from the roughly $2,000 it had raised before Tuesday night’s stunning result became the talk of college basketball.

-Bain’s family in Freeport, Bahamas lost “nearly everything of value” and the church run by his father, a minister, sustained “extreme damage” in the Category 5 storm that hammered the islands, according to the website set up by the school two weeks after the storm.
-The initial goal was to raise $25,000.

-“My family lost a whole lot this year, and I’m just playing this game for them,” Bain said in a television interview following the game.
-“Just playing for my SFA family, my family back home in the Bahamas.
-I just want to make my country proud and my whole team is behind me. … When everything happened earlier in the year, they had my back, and I just wanted to return the favor.”
+Bain said Wednesday that the donation totals had “skyrocketed” when he checked the website several times after the game.

+“I was just in disbelief at what basketball had done for my family,” the 6-foot-6, fifth-year senior guard told the Associated Press by phone.
+“It was truly a blessing.”

 Bain scored on a breakaway layup just before the overtime buzzer to give the Nacogdoches, Texas-based school an 85-83 victory that sent shock waves through the sport, ending the Blue Devils’ 150-game winning streak at Cameron Indoor Stadium against nonconference opponents – a run that extended nearly 20 years.